CIRCSE/LT4HALA/2022/Program.md

 *9:45-10:00* - Multilingual Named Entity Recognition for Medieval Charters using Stacked Embeddings and Bert-based Models., Sergio Torres Aguilar

-*10:00-10:15* - Towards the Creation of a Diachronic Corpus for Italian: a Case Study on the GDLI Quotations, Manuel Favaro, Elisa Guadagnini, Marco Biffi and Simonetta Montemagni
+*10:00-10:15* - From Inscription to Semi-automatic Annotation of Maya Hieroglyphic Texts, Cristina Vertan and Christian Prager

 *10:15-10:30* - BERToldo, the Historical BERT for Italian, Alessio Palmero Aprosio, Stefano Menini and Sara Tonelli